jasonkneen/ti-i18n/README.md

 *ti-i18n* will be further developped to be a worthy hook, listen to the global flags like `--no-colors` and read any relevant defaults from the CLI config.

 ### Extract
-As demonstrated by the test on the files in [test/source](https://github.com/FokkeZB/ti-i18n/tree/master/test/source), *ti-i18n* is able to extract any string id.
+As demonstrated by the test on the files in [test/source](https://github.com/FokkeZB/ti-i18n/tree/master/test/source), *ti-i18n* is able to extract i18n strings from XML, TSS and JS source code.
 Just don't use composed strings like `L('error_' + code);`.

 By default *ti-i18n* scans the `i18n` directory for languages and reads and writes to all of them.
 You can choose a specific language by passing it as the first argument after the `extract` command.